 The Near-Space Balloon Competition (NSBC) is an engaging student launch competition for middle and high school students in North Dakota.
 Teams of 3-20 students may submit a proposal to email@example.com.
-The NSBC is funded by the North Dakota Space Grant Consortium (NDSGC), a national NASA program that involves North Dakota faculty, students, and K‐12 teachers and students in multi‐institution, collaborative, NASA‐relevant research.
+The NSBC is funded by the North Dakota Space Grant Consortium (NDSGC), a state-wide NASA education program that involves North Dakota faculty, students, and K‐12 teachers and students in multi‐institution, collaborative, NASA‐relevant research.

 NDSGC’s activities will demonstrably increase the qualified STEM and technical workforce that is necessary to accomplish NASA’s goals while also contributing to the general education and welfare of the North Dakota populace.

 The NSBC is a unique science and engineering program that integrates hands-on learning into your curriculum.
 Students are able to complete the engineering design process with an exciting and unique launch mission.
 Your students will begin with a hypothesis, create a payload design, construct their experiment, launch it to nearly 100,000 feet above sea level, and finally, enhance their analysis and reporting skills.
 The NDSGC sponsors all qualifying teams with travel and lodging expenses in addition to a $250.00 payload allowance (Please see FAQ).
 This entire competition comes at no cost to your school.
 We assist and encourage all teachers to get involved, regardless of prior ballooning experience.